Chicago Premises Liability Lawyers

 Our experienced premises liability lawyers can help determine whether the defendant owed you a duty of care, whether the duty was breached, and whether the property owner’s negligence caused you to suffer damages.

 Premises liability cases encompass various scenarios where injuries occur due to unsafe conditions on someone's property.
-Common types include:
+Common types of cases we handle include:

 Slip and Fall Accidents